Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Acknowledgments

 \section{Acknowledgments}

 David Anton and Henning Wessels acknowledge support in the project DFG 501798687: \textit{"Monitoring data driven life cycle management with AR based on adaptive, AI-supported corrosion prediction for reinforced concrete structures under combined impacts"} which is a subproject of SPP 2388: \textit{"Hundred plus - Extending the Lifetime of Complex Engineering Structures through Intelligent Digitalization"} funded by the DFG.
 Alexander Henkes acknowledges support by an ETH Zurich Postdoctoral Fellowship.
+The authors also acknowledge the valuable comments of the anonymous reviewers, which led to substantial improvements of the manuscript.